sourcegraph/syntect_server/README.md

 - `rustup target add x86_64-unknown-linux-musl`
 - `./build.sh` -> then `./publish.sh` to push the docker image.

-You can then run it via `docker run -it syntect_server` or publish it via
+You can then run it via `docker run -it --sig-proxy=false syntect_server` or publish it via

 ## Code hygiene